dazfuller/not-for-sandy/README.md

-# not-for-sandy
+# Things not for Sandy

 A collection of things we feel would be to horrible to subject Sandy to.
-Items may be added or removed depending on his behaviour
+Items may be added or removed depending on his behaviour.

+## Programming Languages

+* PHP
+* Perl
+* Cobol

+## Frameworks

+## Services